rpoliselit/poloniex_python/README.md

 ## Private HTTP methods
 These methods need signature, i.e. the Poloniex credentials are mandatory.
+* The base endpoint is: https://poloniex.com/tradingApi
+* Endpoint returns JSON object.
+* All methods can return either JSON object, or array.

 ### Balances
 Returns all of your balances available for trade after having deducted all open orders.